circleci/circleci-docs/jekyll/_cci2/api-developers-guide.md

 - `total credits used` - The total number of credits that were used during the build.
 - `windows_start & windows_end` - The time the build was initiated, and then completed.

-**Note** The above example only shows just a few builds.
+**Note** The above example only shows a few builds.
 When you run this command, you may receive up to 250 individual builds that you can review in much more detail.

 #### Reviewing individual job metrics
 {: #reviewing-individual-job-metrics }